MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-sharepoint-server-2016-on-one-server.md

 ## Install SharePoint Servers 2016 or 2019 on a single server

-To install and configure SharePoint Server 2016 or 2019 on a single server, you must follow these steps:
+To install and configure SharePoint Server 2016 or 2019 on a single server, follow these steps:

 1. Run the [Microsoft SharePoint Products and Technologies Preparation Tool](#run-the-microsoft-sharepoint-products-preparation-tool), which installs all prerequisites to use SharePoint Server.
 2. Run [Setup](#run-setup), which installs binaries, configures security permissions, and edits registry settings for SharePoint Servers 2016 or 2019.